The board has three standing committees:

 The mandate of the Governance and Nominating Committee is to assist with Board oversight of governance issues affecting the corporation, ensure appropriate structures and processes are in place for effective oversight of and direction for the Corporation's activities, and to assume the primary responsibility for the succession of the Chairperson and the private sector directors.
 This committee reviews the mandates of each board committee; provides information and training to the board; and reviews, on a periodic basis, the Corporation's mandate as set out in the

 CDIC Act; and all other matters that may affect the board's effectiveness.
-The committee also reviews, and recommends for approval, the long-term public awareness strategy for informing the public about deposit insurance.
 See the full